teamsatoshi/satoshi/README.md

-For more information, as well as an immediately useable, binary version of the Satoshi client sofware, see http://www.satoshiera.com.
+For more information, as well as an immediately useable, binary version of the SatoshiCoin client sofware, see http://www.satoshiera.com.

 License
 -------

-Satoshi is released under the terms of the MIT license.
+SatoshiCoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process